andrew/ultimate-awesome/README.md

 - [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.
 - [awesome-analyzers](https://github.com/Cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!.
 - [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
-- [hyperawesome](https://github.com/jorgebucaran/hyperawesome) - A curated list of awesome projects built with Hyperapp + more.
 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
 - [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
 - [awesome-prolog](https://github.com/klaudiosinani/awesome-prolog) - Curated list of Prolog packages and resources.